codemechanic/oscar-sysex-grammar/README.md

 ## OSCar Factory Patch and Wavetable sysex and Patch Names
 The [factory Patch and Wavetable sysex](https://github.com/codemechanic/oscar-sysex-grammar/blob/main/sysex/factory/FactoryPatch_Wavetable.syx?raw=true) is available in the sysex folder.
-The OSCar sysex file does not contain the factory Patch names.
-The [list of patch names](https://github.com/codemechanic/oscar-sysex-grammar/blob/main/sysex/factory/FactoryPatchNames.txt?raw=true) can be found in the sysex folder, and are also provided below:
+The OSCar sysex file does not contain the factory Patch names, however the [list of patch names](https://github.com/codemechanic/oscar-sysex-grammar/blob/main/sysex/factory/FactoryPatchNames.txt?raw=true) can be found in the sysex folder, as well as being provided below:

 | Number | Name |
 |-|-|